 Thoughtful planning around employee equity compensation can also help to minimize tax liabilities for both management and employees during a private equity exit.

 - Restricted Stock Units (RSUs) and Phantom Equity Plans: RSUs allow employees to receive stock at a future date, and tax is generally only due when the units vest.
-Phantom equity plans compensate employees based on company performance, often without actually issuing stock.
+Phantom equity plans compensate employees based on company performance, often without granting them actual stock.
 This also defers tax, allowing for favorable financial structuring.

 Considerations for Cross-Border Exits